Living With Fear

 Surround yourself with support

 Make sure you have the best people for you in your life when you need them.
 Surround yourself with a hype squad, a source of support, shoulders to lean on, or even cry on.
-Most importantly surround yourself with positive energy.
+Most important, surround yourself with positive energy.
 Seek that positivity and embrace it.
 Allow it to impact you and your feelings.

 Join the conversation